NASA-SW-VnV/CoCoSim/INSTALL.md

 ### **Installation**

+Note: The CoCoSim installation script requires `opam`, version `2.1.0` or greater.

 #### Using latest stable version

 We recommend this option.
 You can download the latest stable version of CoCoSim source code from [here](https://github.com/NASA-SW-VnV/CoCoSim/releases).